modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 According to Piaget and García (1988) there are three levels of operation of the mechanisms of knowing: the level *intra* for the description of objects, the level *inter* for the transformation of concepts and the level *trans* for the construction of structures.
 We will associate these levels of operation to the categories describing the contributions made by Nobel laureates awarded in high energy physics: laboratories, experiments, and theories.
 By explaining all these contributions, we aim for understanding when and why they have been awarded with Nobel Prizes.
 Next we reorganize the composition of the lists of selected contributions of the Nobel laureates that have been considered in Sections 13.1 and 13.2.

 !!! info "Level *intra*."
-	The operation of the level *intra* is connected to the description of laboratories, places and technological arrangements where tools, devices, instruments, apparatuses, and installations are the cognitive objects defining the experimental settings used to explore and learn about high energy physics.
+	The operation of the level *intra* is connected to the description of laboratories: places and technological arrangements where tools, devices, instruments, apparatuses, and installations are the cognitive objects defining the experimental settings used to explore and learn about high energy physics.

 	[N01] Röntgen produces X-rays (1895)